-Breast Reconstruction Surgery in Columbus, OH
+Breast Reconstruction and Breast Revision Surgery in Columbus, OH

 For cancer survivors, breast reconstruction surgery can be an emotionally transformative experience.
 Breast reconstruction helps women reclaim a sense of physical autonomy by putting visible reminders of their illness in the past.
 It also allows for greater versatility in clothing choices and eliminates the need to wear a cumbersome and uncomfortable prosthesis.
 If your breasts have been damaged by cancer, breast reconstruction can help you take the final step towards complete healing.